clef/clef-php/README.md

 First, construct the payload:

-    # Following the OAuth handshake, we create or look up a user with the
+    // Following the OAuth handshake, we create or look up a user with the
-    # information returned by Clef.
+    // information returned by Clef.
 Since auth_hash contains a user's public key,
-    # a newly created user should be created with the public key.
+    // a newly created user should be created with the public key.
-    $user = User::find_by_clef_id($response["clef_id"])
+    $user = User::find_by_clef_id($response["clef_id"]);

     $payload = array(
         "nonce" => bin2hex(openssl_random_pseudo_bytes(16)),